NEW FAMILY FAQs

 Eligible Stamford families with K-12 children interested in bus service should complete the Application for Transportation in the “Enrollment Forms” section of the Parent Portal by May 15.
 School bus routes are published in the Stamford Advocate in a pullout section sometime between August 15 and August 31.
 Please contact the LS office to arrange a bus buddy for a young child, if needed.

-New this year, King School is coordinating a bus for residents from Riverside/Old Greenwich, CT.
+Additionally, King School coordinates a bus for residents from Riverside/Old Greenwich, CT.
 Students are picked up at and returned to the Presbyterian Church of Old Greenwich (38 West End Avenue, Old Greenwich, CT).
+For more information, please contact Denise Magalnick at firstname.lastname@example.org

 For residents of Westchester County, NY, specific school districts provide free bus service if you live within a 15-mile radius of King.
 Students who live beyond this radius may get themselves to a scheduled pick-up point and then be transported to King.
 Please call the school districts listed below for further information and to apply for transportation.
 If you decide to have your child(ren) transported by one of these companies, please let the Business Office know so they will have them on record.
 Division Offices are also informed of all bus riders before the start of school.